On the Fredholm property of bisingular pseudodifferential operators: Introduction

 where both $A$ and $B$ are zero-order classical pseudodifferential operators on $M$ and $N$, respectively.
 Again, $A\boxtimes B$ is not a classical pseudodifferential operator on $M\times N$.
 However, if both $A$ and $B$ are elliptic, then $A\boxtimes B$ is a Fredholm operator in $L^2(M\times N,\cz^2)$ with index $\mathrm{ind}\,A\boxtimes B=\mathrm{ind}\,A\cdot\mathrm{ind}\,B$.

 Motivated by these phenomena, Rodino in \cite{Rodi} introduced a pseudodifferential calculus of operators acting on sections of vector bundles over a product of smooth, closed $($i.e., compact and without boundary$)$ manifolds $M\times N$, containing such kinds of tensor product type operators.
 We recall the main features and ideas in Section \ref{sec:03}.
 In this calculus, operators can be composed and parametrices to elliptic elements can be constructed.
-Ellipticity in this context refers to the invertibility of two \emph{operator-valued} principal symbols associated with each operator $($roughly speaking, each such principal symbol is defined on the co-tangent bundle of one of the two manifolds and takes values in the classical pseudodifferential operators of the other manifold$)$.
+Ellipticity in this context refers to the invertibility of two \emph{operator-valued} principal symbols associated with each operator $($roughly speaking, each such principal symbol is defined on the co-tangent bundle of one of the two manifolds and takes values in the space of classical pseudodifferential operators of the other manifold$)$.
 In Section \ref{sec:03.1.2} we carefully discuss these principal symbols, developing a formalism necessary for our application to so-called Toeplitz type operators presented in Section \ref{sec:04}.

 As a consequence of the existence of parametrices to elliptic operators, as shown in \cite{Rodi}, elliptic operators act as Fredholm operators in a certain scale of naturally associated $L^2$-Sobolev spaces.
-The main result in the present paper is the proof of the reverse statement: If a bisingular pseudodifferential operator in the calculus of \cite{Rodi} is Fredholm it necessarily must be be elliptic.
+The main result in the present paper is the proof of the reverse statement: If a bisingular pseudodifferential operator in the calculus of \cite{Rodi} is Fredholm it necessarily must be elliptic.
 In other words, the ellipticity condition used in the calculus is ``optimal".
-Also, as a consequence, we obtain that the calculus of Rodino is spectrally invariant.
 The method of our proof is based on techniques introduced in Gohberg \cite{Gohb} and H\"ormander \cite{Horm}.
+Also, as a consequence, we obtain that the calculus of Rodino is spectrally invariant. {Both equivalence of Fredholm property and ellipticity as well as the spectral invariance have been employed in the very recent work Bohlen \cite{Bohl}, where the meromorphic structure of the $\eta$-function for $($scaler-valued$)$ bisingular pseudodifferential operators is investigated}.